 Storing pad thai peanut sauce

-This pad thai peanut sauce can be stored in the fridge for up to a week or so.
+This delicious peanut sauce can be stored in the fridge for up to a week or so in an airtight container.

 You can also freeze it to save for use later.
 If you freeze it, it may separate a bit when you defrost it.
 Give it a whir in the blender or a stiff whisk and it should come back together just fine.

-- 1 Tbsp fresh ginger (or 1/2 tsp ground ginger)
+- 1 tablespoon fresh ginger (or ½ teaspoon ground ginger)

 - Combine all ingredients in the bowl of a food processor or in a high speed blender and blend until smooth and creamy.